 • Lymph node swelling at neck or arms

 The majority of the side effects are mild or moderate and they will usually resolve spontaneously within 1 to 3 days.
 Paracetamol and rest may be all that is necessary to manage the symptoms.

 Very rarely, this vaccine can cause a severe allergic reaction.

-You will not be able to choose between the two brands of vaccine which are available in Singapore.
+You will now be able to choose between the two brands of vaccine which are available in Singapore.

 Both the Pfizer-BioNTech and the Moderna vaccines have met the stringent safety and efficacy criteria required by the Health Sciences Authority.
 However, please be aware that there are slight differences between the Pfizer-BioNTech and the Moderna vaccine (e.g age group eligibility and the time interval between the 2 doses).

 The mass vaccination programme has been rolled out in phases.
 It commenced with healthcare workers on the 30th December 2020, and vaccinations for the elderly started on 27th January 2021.
 Two-thirds of the population have now been vaccinated and the programme has been extended to the rest of the population, including Permanent Residents and long-term pass holders aged 12 – 39 years.

 If you are a Singapore resident aged 45 – 59 years, you can now register your interest to be vaccinated at vaccine.gov.sg.

 Singapore aims to complete the COVID-19 vaccinations by the third quarter of 2021.